Degree Programs

 Bachelor’s Degree Program

-Bachelor in Theology (4 years program- 120 units)
+BACHELOR OF CHRISTIAN EDUCATION (4 years program- 120 units) General Description

 Hayfield University offers a Bachelor’s degree in Theology based on 120 semester units of credit.
 The program lasts four academic years, includes general education courses, and is designed to equip the student for more effective communication of the Gospel.
 Each course is worth from one to four semester credits and the program consists of approximately 40 courses in each of 3-units including an introduction to the theory and practice of Church History, Physiology, the Old and New Testaments, Systematic and Practical Theology.